Hami5h/Week_09_Food_Tracker_Project/README.md

 My main aim - as per project brief - was to consolidate all that I had been taught over the past few weeks with Java and Android, and gain an understanding on implementing SQLite.
 I feel that over the course of the project, and by working through various problems, that my understanding has improved, and the goal has largely been met.

 ## Moving Forward
-At some pint I would like to revisit this app and include a filter for the list, along with a graph to trend calorie intake.
+At some point I would like to revisit this app and include a filter for the list, along with a graph to trend calorie intake.